On Integrable Structure of Null String in (Anti-)de Sitter Space: Formulations of null strings in flat and curved spaces

-Null string Lagrangian was proposed by A.~Schild \cite{Schild1977} and contains the first power of the determinant of induced world-sheet metric rather than its square root as in the case of the Nambu-Goto string.
-Schild's Lagrangian was generalized in \cite{Karlhede1986}, \cite{Zheltukhin1987}, \cite{Zheltukhin1988a}, \cite{Zheltukhin1988b} by introducing world-sheet scalar density of weight $-1$ that multiplies this determinant rendering null string action reparametrization invariant.
-In such formulation Lagrangian equations for the space-time coordinate fields are non-linear.
-Another formulation of the tensionless string includes a pair of auxiliary fields that make up world-sheet vector density \cite{Lindstrom1991} and corresponds to the tensionless limit of the string in the Polyakov formulation \cite{Deser1976}, \cite{Brink1976}, \cite{Polyakov1981}.
-(Both Polyakov formulation and that involving auxiliary scalar density can be derived from unified formulation of \cite{Kato1983}.)
-Like in the Polyakov formulation equations for the space-time coordinate fields are linear.
-In \cite{Zheltukhin1987}, \cite{Zheltukhin1988a}, \cite{Zheltukhin1988b}, \cite{Bandos1990}, \cite{Bandos1991a}, \cite{Bandos1993a} other formulations of the null string (and brane) Lagrangian were suggested that additionally include tangent to the world-sheet components of the local Cartan frame.
-They are classically equivalent to those mentioned above and were generalized to null superstrings (and superbranes) resulting in the irreducible realization of the $\kappa-$symmetry of the action for arbitrary amount of the space-time supersymmetry.
+Other formulations of the null string (and brane) Lagrangian that additionally include tangent to the world-sheet components of the local Cartan frame were examined in \mbox{\cite{Bandos1990,Bandos1991a,Bandos1993a,Zheltukhin1987,Zheltukhin1988a,Zheltukhin1988b}}.
+They are classically equivalent to those mentioned above and were generalized to null superstrings (and superbranes) resulting in irreducible realization of the $\kappa$-symmetry of the action for arbitrary amount of the space-time supersymmetry.

-In the canonical approach the Hamiltonian for all reparametrization-invariant formulations of null strings can be reduced to the sum of two first-class constraints $(p\cdot X')=0$ and $p^2=0$ with arbitrary Lagrange multipliers \cite{Zheltukhin1987}, \cite{Zheltukhin1988a}, \cite{Zheltukhin1988b}, \cite{Gamboa1989}, \cite{Gamboa1990}.
-They are expressed via the components of the world-sheet vector density that enters formulation of the null-string Lagrangian \cite{Lindstrom1991}.
+All these formulations of the null string arise as the tension-to-zero limit of respective tensile string formulations.
+The Lagrangian \eqref{-1} is the limiting case of the Nambu--Goto string reformulation \cite{Zheltukhin1987,Zheltukhin1988a,Zheltukhin1988b}